dejanu/linux/README.md

 -----------------------------------------------------------------------------------------------------------------------------

+**List files opened by a proccess**:

+ `lsof -p PID` equivalent more or less with `ls -l /proc/PID/fd` .

+`lsof` will also give you memory mapped `.so`-files - which technically isn't the same as a file handle the application has control over. `/proc/<pid>/fd` is the measuring point for open file descriptors

 **pid** and **lock** files:

 - pid files are written by some programs to record their process ID while they are **starting**.
 (Apache HTTPD may write its main process number to a pid file)